 Low-cost airlines Frontier and Spirit announce they're merging

-Two U.S. airlines known for their cheap fares have announced they're planning to merge to create the country's "most competitive ultra-low fare" airline.
+Two U.S. airlines known for their cheap fares have announced they're planning to merge to create what they call the country's "most competitive ultra-low fare" airline.

 Frontier Airlines and Spirit Airlines said in a joint press release Monday that the companies' boards of directors had unanimously approved the $6.6 billion transaction and expect it to close in the second half of this year.